mamiemru/foirehdf/README.md

 Tiny db is fun but will be changed to Sqlite at some point, im still figure out a good data model as the project grow.

 Use uv to install and run the app.
-My vscode setting set ruff and mypy to be very very annoying.
+My vscode setting tell ruff and mypy to be very very annoying.

 The only working translation lang is French, but you are free to add a lang (follow how python handle lang with .mo .po files).